birdie1/victron/README.md

 This repository is based on [https://github.com/vvvrrooomm/victron](https://github.com/vvvrrooomm/victron).

 I use this repository to have a running version with mqtt for my camping car.
-If you want more information about the development and a wireshard dissector, refer to vvvrrooomm's repository.
+If you want more information about the development and a wireshark dissector, refer to vvvrrooomm's repository.

 ## New version for the new bluetooth gatt api used in the beta firmware of the SmartShunt
 See [https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html](https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html)